How to set it up?

 Since they did not own or know how to use the computers, we focused on using their smartphones to create their digital stories.
 One of those stories is here.

-Critical Thinking of (Backpack) Journalism Approach
+Critical Thinking in the (Backpack) Journalism Approach

 For example, The European Youth Event (EYE 2021) in Strasbourg offered various workshops on topics relevant to young people and the future of Europe.
-From Slovenia, two groups of young journalists (high school students) joined the event with a focus on filming the short documentary.
+From Slovenia, two groups of young journalists (high school students) joined the event with a focus on filming a short documentary.
 One group focused on the “Rise of Authoritarianism.”
 The other group produced a short documentary film titled “The Importance of Sex Education.”

 Some important features of this program:

-• The short documentary was created from beginning to end by young people.
+- The short documentary was created from beginning to end by young people.

-• The group was accompanied and mentored by experienced mentors.
+- The group was accompanied and mentored by experienced mentors.

 What are its features that support inclusion?